-All missed clinical time will be completed during the semester.
-No make-up time may be scheduled during holidays, or when the college is officially closed.
+All missed clinical time will be completed during the semester the RAD course is taken.
+No make-up time may be scheduled during holidays, or when the College is officially closed.
 To assure that time limitations (10 hours per day) are not exceeded, students are required to communicate with the Clinical Coordinator prior to scheduling make-up clinical time.